Skip to content

 The widget reads data-* attributes from its HTML element and sends them to Returning.AI to identify the user.
 No server-side code is needed.

-Use lowercase hyphenated attribute names in docs and production HTML examples, such as data-user-id.
+Use lowercase hyphenated attribute names in docs and production HTML examples, such as data-customer-id.
 The SDK forwards non-reserved data-* keys as user identifiers.

 <script